nadaWagdy/Emotion-based-Music-Recommender/README.md

 **The Emotion detection is done in two parts**
 - the first part done using the DataSet - in forlder `Dataset` - and a model is trained on it
-    - Find the model structure in `EmotionDetectionTrain.py` file
+    - Find the model structure in `EmotionDetectionTrain.py`
     - Trained model weights is saved in `emotion_model.h5`
-    - Test the model by uploading images in `TestEmotionDetector.py` file (test files can be found in `images` folder)
+    - Test the model by uploading images in `TestEmotionDetector.py` (test examples can be found in `images` folder)

 - the second part done using deepface package in real time using camera
-    - Find it in `videoEmotion.py` file
+    - Find it in `videoEmotion.py`